Whether you’re a new or experienced landlord, you’ll already know that owning a rental property can be a mixed blessing.

 If the prospect of owning a rental property seems intimidating, relax!
 An experienced property manager can help take away the stress, so you can get on with living your life.

 At We Love Rentals, our property managers manage a maximum of 80 properties each.
-Their services are covered by three simple fees — letting, management and court appearance fees.
 They are experienced, approachable and will help you to get the best possible result from your property.

 If you would like us to help you manage your property without all the stress, give us a call on (08) 6254 6300 or click here to request a free property appraisal!